Prismic247/ScaledColliderSystem/README.md

 # Scaled Collider System

 Prefab for VRChat worlds to allow for player interactions with world colliders that are scaled relative to your avatar size.
+PC and Quest compatible.

 ## About